Augmented Reality Vs Virtual Reality

 - HP Reverb G2 — HP's Reverb G2 was the latest arrival in the VR headset marketplace and based on performance it offers one of the best value for your money.
 You can also choose an enterprise Omnicept edition which tracks your heartbeat and pupillary response among other things.

 - Google Cardboard - A budget-friendly, cardboard frame that you can put your smartphone in for easy VR experiences.
 The cardboard is more of a gimmick but it's a good learning tool if you're looking to create something fast.

-For an in-depth comparison check the HTC vs Oculus article.
+For an in-depth comparison of the two most popular virtual reality headset manufacturers check out the HTC vs Oculus article.